garysgray/Arduino-Elevator-Sim/README.md

 Update: really just a ton of clean up, finally made controller a class and basicly made it so it holds all the key elements.
 Now updateElevator gets called as a controller object called from main loop().
 Everything else is a class now as well.
 Cleaned up controllers elevator update a lot.
 Its a lot easier to follow now.
 Still a little bit of repative/long code but untill life cycle is completly figured out its easier to follow.
 Then later wrap repative code in functions.
 Also added the function calls to have a LED light up for elevator direction while its moving along with Floor LED. pretty cool

+5/20/19
+Update: Cleaned up some more code. also added in the different mode buttons functionality. so now non-floor button presses can change the mode of the controller.
+For example pushing the FIRE button will make it so elevator will automaticlly start going to floor 1 and stop and open doors on each floor.
+Elevator no longer takes floor requests and once its on floor 1 it stays there untill FIRE button is pressed again, then it goes into NORMAL mode again.

 Where to find diagrams:

 BUTTONS : https://www.instructables.com/id/Driving-Dozens-of-Buttons/,